 The Corridor Vc highway is considered as a priority for BiH, likely to entail major positive economic impacts for the country as a whole.
-Construction has already started and a section between Sarajevo (Jošanica) and Kakanj to the north of Sarajevo is completed in length of 37 km and it is in operation.
+Construction has already started and by now 92 km of motorway has been constructed and have been put in use.
+The constructed parts refer to subsections: Kakanj - Zenica south, North Sarajevo - Sarajevo, section of West Sarajevo - Tarčin as well as section Zvirovići - Bijača (from Medjugorje loop to the crossing border Bijača.)